-Considering the fact that chiral symmetry is broken at classical level and $U_A(1)$ symmetry is broken at quantum level, the mechanisms for the symmetry restorations are expected to be different.
-In this paper we investigated the relation between the two symmetries in the $SU(3)$ quark-meson model at finite temperature and baryon density.
-The topological susceptibility which describes the degree of the $U_A(1)$ breaking contains two components: the meson condensate controlled one and the meson fluctuation one.
-With increasing temperature the condensates are melted but the fluctuation becomes stronger.
-As a competition, the susceptibility behaves non-monotonically, and the $U_A(1)$ symmetry can not be restored by the temperature effect alone.
-The density effect is, however, very different, it reduces both the condensates and the fluctuation, and therefore the broken $U_A(1)$ symmetry can be restored only when the density effect is included.
-While the strange condensate is still strong after the chiral phase transition and leads to large meson mass splittings at mean field level, its effect on the susceptibility, which is beyond the mean field, is very weak, and the two phase transitions, the chiral restoration and $U_A(1)$ restoration, happen at almost the same critical point.
-From the comparison of the Feynman diagrams for the susceptibility with the NJL model, the above qualitative conclusions look model independent.
-However, to obtain a more solid conclusion, we are considering a direct calculation in the frame of QCD and look forward to the lattice calculations at finite baryon density.
+Considering the fact that chiral symmetry is broken at the classical level and $U_A(1)$ symmetry is broken at the quantum level, the mechanisms for the symmetry restorations are expected to differ.
+In this study, we investigated the relation between the two symmetries in the $SU(3)$ quark-meson model at finite temperature and baryon density.
+The topological susceptibility which describes the degree of the $U_A(1)$ breaking contains two components: the meson condensate controlled component and meson fluctuation component.
+As the temperature increases and condensates melt, the fluctuation becomes stronger.
+As a competition, the susceptibility behaves non-monotonically, and the $U_A(1)$ symmetry cannot be solely restored by the temperature effect.
+However, the density effect significantly differs.
+Specifically, it reduces both the condensates and fluctuation, and therefore the broken $U_A(1)$ symmetry can be restored only when the density effect is included.
+Although the strange condensate is still strong after the chiral phase transition and leads to large meson mass splittings at mean field level, its effect on the susceptibility, which is beyond the mean field, is very weak, and the two phase transitions, the chiral restoration and $U_A(1)$ restoration, occur at almost the same critical point.
+Based on the comparison of the Feynman diagrams for the susceptibility with the NJL model, the aforementioned qualitative conclusions appear to be independent of the model.

-The $U_A(1)$ symmetry looks hard to be restored in ultra-relativistic heavy ion collisions at the Large Hadron Collider (LHC), since the created medium is extremely hot but the baryon density can be neglected.
-However, in intermediate energy nuclear collisions and compact stars where the baryon density of the matter is high and the temperature is low, the $U_A(1)$ restoration is possible to be realized.
+The $U_A(1)$ symmetry appears challenging to be restored in ultra-relativistic heavy ion collisions at the Large Hadron Collider (LHC), because the created medium is extremely hot but the baryon density can be neglected.
+However, in intermediate energy nuclear collisions and compact stars where the baryon density of the matter is high and the temperature is low, the $U_A(1)$ restoration can potentially be realized.